 The EDAR program is based on two fundamental principles: interdisciplinarity and dialogue between basic and applied research.

-The link between theory and practice enables students to treat the project – regardless of its subject (architecture, urbanism, spatial development) and its actors (from individual residents to the local community as a whole) – both as an object of study and as a research challenge.
+The link between theory and practice enables doctoral students to treat the project – regardless of its subject (architecture, urbanism, spatial development) and its actors (from individual residents to the local community as a whole) – both as an object of study and as a research challenge.
 Today, reflexivity on action proves to be indissociable from action itself; if this is disregarded, the result is very likely to be inefficiency and failure.
 An approach to the great theoretical and epistemological questions is therefore of crucial necessity for everyone.
-This method is intended to enable students to master the dual complexity of intellectual construction and of situative action in one single movement.
-This is the challenge that the EDAR programme helps its doctoral students to take up.
+This method is intended to enable doctoral students to master the dual complexity of intellectual construction and of situative action in one single movement.
+This is the challenge that the EDAR program helps its doctoral candidates to take up.

 Upcoming public defense

 Prof. Elena Cogato Lanza